NaelAqel/clean_df/docs/usage.rst

                         max_num_cat=20     # maximum number of unique values in a column to be )                  # converted to categorical datatype, we will choose 20

+        Founded useless columns (with single value) ...
+[Unnamed: 27] columns dropped.

+Our class dropped the column ``Unnamed: 27`` automatically because it has one value only (useless).

 Reporting
 ---------